LautaroJayat/data-structures-and-algorithms-in-c/05_hash_table_separate_chaining/readme.md

 ### Implementing a simple hash function

-Now that we already have the backbones of our hash table, we need a function that receives a key and outputs a number between that could serve us to index the underlying array used to store the references to heads of our linked lists.
-As we grow the array, we need to be able to update the ranges in which this number should go.
+NNow, let's focus on the function that takes a key and produces a number that will serve as an index for the underlying array used to store references to the heads of our linked lists.
+As the array grows, we need to be able to update the range within which this number should fall.
-For our implementation we will be using a simplified version of a [rolling hash strategy](https://en.wikipedia.org/wiki/Rolling_hash), where we iterate over each character, producing a hash, and then using that hash to compute the next one.
-In each iteration we will be taking the _modulo_ to constrain the bounds where our results can exist.
+For our implementation we will be using a simplified version of a [rolling hash strategy](https://en.wikipedia.org/wiki/Rolling_hash) In this strategy, we iterate over each character of the key, producing a hash, and then use that hash to compute the next one.
+In each iteration, we will take the modulo operation to ensure that our results fall within the desired bounds.

 ```c
 // we accept a pointer to where our key lies and